LightFoe/THM-WriteUp/README.md

 For the first one just lemme remind you that when you see root directory it represent the directory of the server not the "/root", especially for web server.
 Just with a quick pwd you can see you're in the server root so for the first subtask just type
 > ls

 There is only one eyecatching file so it probably is the answer.
 Yes it is.
 The next one requires you to access a known file, to access the users you can simply type this
 > cut -d: -f1 /etc/passwd

 and the only step remaining is to count the non-root, non-deamon and non-service users.
 The answer should be easy to grasp (I'll remind you non-root too, at first counting i forgot that :sweat_smile:)

+For the subtask#3 we'll already have the answer from the "whoami" typed as first.